slebok/slebok/stories/prolog-fj-tapl/main.md

     m(minvoc(R, M, A), T).
 ```

-The grammar rule for terms required more elaborate reworking, to account for left recursion (removed by introducing `e`, for elementary terms), the left associativity of member access (catered for by spending a second argument on `m` (where the first builds up a possible chain of member accesses and the second returns it at the end of the chain).
+The grammar rule for terms required more elaborate reworking, to account for left recursion (removed by introducing `e`, for elementary terms) and the left associativity of member access (catered for by spending a second argument on `m` (where the first builds up a possible chain of member accesses and the second returns it at the end of the chain). @{Vadim,Ralf}%CHEKME: Is there a more elegant or standard way of dealing with this problem?
 Also, I fitted in the parentheses for member access on cast expressions; @Vadim%CHECKME:I am not sure how this accounts for the parentheses used in the evaluation rules of TAPL.

 Note that the parser uses backtracking, and that the grammar is unambiguous.

+#### Values

 ```prolog
 v(new(C, Vs)) -->